 Image 3: After the piece had dried thus far, I attached the remainder of my fish silhouettes and the papers in the window with matte medium.
 I developed the shading on the window frame with a brown Windsor Newton ink.
 In the lower portion of the piece, I created a gradation of violet and orange iridescent powder, brown ink with matte gel and matte medium (this makes the texture less thick and more malleable).
 This was applied with a brush near the shells, to help create a strong seal between the shells and the canvas.
 As I blended the colored paste into the dried grey crackle paste, I used a palette knife to create a thick wave sort of texture.

-Final Image: After the whole piece had dried entirely, I drew in details, patterns, and emphasized visual elements in the piece.
-I make myself wait at least 24 hours—which can be difficult.
-When I know I am this close to finishing a piece, I just want to finish it.
-I felt this final addition hand drawn lines in black ink added an element of cohesion, creating unity in the piece as a whole.
+Final Image: After the whole piece had dried entirely, I drew in details, patterns, and emphasized visual elements throughout the piece.
+I make myself wait at least 24 hours to allow drying—which can be difficult when I’m excited to finish a piece.
+This final addition of hand drawn lines in black ink added an element of cohesion, creating unity in the piece as a whole.